The crash that should be avoided

 - It is becoming increasingly difficult to raise livestock and to produce cereals.
 Cows and sheep do not tolerate high temperatures, and if wheat (for example) has to endure more than 23° for a few days in the flowering phase, yields quickly decrease.

 - Cheap and easily catchable fish-stocks ‒ fish alone now supply 17% of the world population's protein intake ‒ in coastal areas are in sharp decline (North Sea and Asia 20-30% less).
 Fish are migrating along with their preferred temperatures but recent research indicates hard limits to this adaptation: "With sea temperatures rising faster than ever, fish will very quickly get left behind in evolutionary terms and struggle to survive.
 This has serious implications for all fish and our food security, as many of the species we eat could become increasingly scarce or even non-existent in decades to come."
+See this article on the growing mismatch in food and reproductive timing in the life rhythms of animal species.

 - We are rapidly losing production capacity of fruit trees.
 Any fruit tree needs a fairly narrow bandwidth of seasonal conditions to produce abundant good fruit.
 Grapes can't handle high temperatures.
 Apples, pears, cherries, peaches, nuts need enough cold ('accumulation of required chilling hours') to bloom in the spring.
 Consequence: fewer and fewer yields, and more and more fruit regions lose production potential.